- Islamic cleric

 In October 2011 it was reported that Elibiary had recently been given access to a highly sensitive DPS database (the Homeland Security State and Local Intelligence Community of Interest, or HS SLIC) containing hundreds of thousands of intelligence reports intended solely to aid law-enforcement agencies.
 In fact, Elibiary was the only Homeland Security Advisory Council member (out of 26) who was permitted to view the HS SLIC.

 Elibiary abused this privilege, however, when he gathered together a number of classified documents that, in his view, promoted “Islamophobia,” and presented them to a left-leaning media outlet, in hopes that the latter would write a story about DPS's bias against Muslims.
+(He also sought to advance the notion that Texas governor Rick Perry was an "Islamophobe.")
 But the media outlet declined to do the story, saying: “We looked at the reports, and they weren’t as he [Elibiary] had billed them to us.
 They seem to be pretty straightforward, nothing remotely resembling Islamophobia that we saw.
 I think he was hoping we would bite and not give it too much of a look in light of the other media outfits jumping on the Islamophobia bandwagon.”

 When journalist Patrick Poole asked a spokesman for the aforementioned media outlet if there was any indication as to what may have motivated Elibiary's actions, the reply was unambiguous: “Oh, self-promotion definitely.
 It was clear up front that he wanted to be a quoted source in the story.
 We’ve used him as an unnamed source in previous stories.
 There’s nothing unusual or unseemly about that because officials do it all the time, but this was the first time he approached us with documents.
 Honestly, if they had been what he represented them as we would have probably run with the story.
 But we looked at them and saw this was a partisan hatchet job that could blow back on us so we passed on it.”